IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/troubleshooting.rst

 Troubleshooting
 ===============

-The BlenderBIM Add-on is alpha software.
+Bonsai is alpha software.
 There are many bugs!
 When something goes wrong, you may see some computer code flash up on your screen.
-You may also see an error message:
+You may also see an error
+message:

 .. image:: images/error-message.png